 indicate he was widowed.

 James enlisted into the U.S. Army on March 13, 1939, in Flushing, New York, and his military records indicate that he had completed post-graduate work.
 He was sent to Fort Benning, Georgia, where he completed his basic training and assigned to A Company, 753rd Tank Battalion.

 In the late summer of 1941, the 753rd was sent to Camp Polk, Louisiana, but did not take part in the maneuvers that were going on there.
 It was after the completion of the maneuvers, that volunteers were sought to join the 192nd Tank Battalion which was being sent overseas.
 The battalion was mostly National Guardsmen and those 29 years or older were allowed to resign from federal service.
-James volunteered, or had his name drawn, to join the battalion and was assigned to HQ Company.
+James volunteered to join the battalion and was assigned to HQ Company.
 It appears he was demoted from a private first class to private.

 The morning of December 8, 1941, the tank group received the news about the Japanese attack on Pearl Harbor.
 The 192nd and 194th Tank Battalions were ordered to the perimeter of Clark Airfield a week earlier to guard against Japanese paratroopers.
 The members of the Provisional Tank Group remained in the tank group's bivouac.
 At approximately 12:45 in the afternoon, planes approached the airfield from the north and began bombing and strafing the airfield.